cmalek/munchkin-gpt/README.md

 ### Dataset tokenization and splitting

 We ship with the Shakespeare dataset pre-downloaded.
 It needs to be tokenized and split into training and validation datasets.
-We do this with `munckin data prepare`.
+We do this with `munchkin data prepare`.

 ```bash
 $ munchkin data prepare shakepeare_char